 And because we went in May, it wasn’t too warm.
 The Pinnacles are just far enough inland that they don’t get the benefit of the Pacific Ocean, meaning they get real summer.

 Despite all that, the first day — what with crawling through the caves — wore us out, so we took a more sedate trail near the campground for our second hike and then spent the afternoon in camp reading books.

 This is the view from our campsite, if you look up.
 The Pinnacles campground is set up to allow a large number of people to camp there, so there are other camping spots all around.
+The camping tips which we followed from campingfunzone.com made it all the more fun for us to frolic around.
 However, this also means it has real bathrooms with running water, another luxury for those of us used to backpacking in places where outhouses (or the great outdoors) are the only options.

 The picture on the right is of some of the rocks we saw on our first day of hiking.
 They are just some of the amazing structures in this park.

 The Pinnacles was first established as a National Monument by Theodore Roosevelt in 1908 — before the National Park Service was even established.
 It only became a national park in 2013.
 A friend of mine thinks it’s too small to be a park, but as a park it is at least not on the hit list of national monuments.

 Condors nest in the Pinnacles.
 I haven’t seen any of those yet, but I haven’t tried any of the really high trails.
 We did see a turkey, with a passel of young ‘uns.
 I like the way she blended into the landscape.

 Cell phones don’t work at the Pinnacles, so we went close to three days with no news.
 It was only when we settled into a post-trip meal in the Country Rose Cafe in Hollister that we discovered what outrages had occurred in our absence.